ARUP-NGS/cobalt/README.md

 For instance, when designing a new CNV detection assay it may be desirable to exclude low-confidence regions or masked regions.
 By processing the BED file designers can easily remove masked or poorly performing regions to create a set of high-confidence targets.

+### Creating a depth BED file for training

+The input to the training procedure requires a BED-formatted file containing read depths from the training samples.
+Such a file can be created in several ways, including use of [GATK's DepthOfCoverage tool](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_coverage_DepthOfCoverage.php) or [BEDTools multicov](http://bedtools.readthedocs.io/en/latest/content/tools/multicov.html).
+We also include a simple and multithreaded utility that creates a properly formatted file called ```covcounter```, which should be installed along with cobalt.
+To use ```covcounter```, just supply a BED file containing targets to analyze and one or more BAMS to compute coverage for, like this:

+     covcounter --bed my_bed_file.bed --bams some_bam.bam other_bam.bam third.bam --threads 24 > control_sample_coverages.bed

+ By default ```covcounter``` will use 2 threads, but should scale reasonably well with more.